openwisp/openwisp-utils/README.rst

 When True, enables Django user links on the admin site.

 i.e. (USER NAME/ VIEW SITE / CHANGE PASSWORD / LOG OUT).

+These links are already shown in the main navigation menu and for this reason are hidden by default.

 ``OPENWISP_API_DOCS``
 ^^^^^^^^^^^^^^^^^^^^^